kristianvalind/z3/Z3_GO_PORT_PLAN.md

 ## Executive Summary

-This document outlines the comprehensive plan for porting the Z3 ZFS backup tool from Python to Go.
-The project is structured in 4 phases over an estimated 8-12 weeks, focusing on maintaining full compatibility while achieving performance improvements.
+✅ **PROJECT COMPLETED** - The Z3 ZFS backup tool has been successfully ported from Python to Go.
+This document outlines the comprehensive plan that was executed across 4 phases, achieving full compatibility while delivering significant performance improvements.

+**Completion Date**: January 2025
+**Total Duration**: 4 phases (all completed)
+**Status**: Production ready

 ## Project Objectives